jvrunion/mercury/index.md

                 </h3>
                 <i class="fa fa-mobile teaser-more"></i>
                 <p>
-                    Responsive design is built upon the premise that you site will re-adjust the scaling and size of elements based on media queeries that are defined for different device resolutions.
-Mobile first concepts ensure that your content is delivered as a stable mobile app then worked backward for delivery on stadard laptop and desktop resolutions.</br>
+                    Responsive design is built upon the premise that your site will re-adjust the scaling and size of elements based on media queries that are defined for different device resolutions.
+Mobile first concepts ensure that your content is delivered as a stable mobile app then worked backward for delivery on standard laptop and desktop resolutions.</br>
                 </p>
             </div>
                 <div class="l-box pure-u-1 pure-u-med-1-2">